 Online tests have also meant a booming business for companies that sell homework and test answers, including Chegg and Course Hero.
 Students pay subscription fees to get answers to questions on tests or copies of entire tests with answers already provided.
 The tests are uploaded by other students who have already taken them, in exchange for credits, or answers are quickly provided by “tutors” who work for the sites.

 For $9.95 a month, Chegg is offering a new service that provides fast answers to math problems submitted by smartphone camera, step-by-step solution included.
 Snap a pic, get the answer.

-Students’ Statements about Cheating
+Students’ Statements about Cheating in Exams

 A research report titled Academic Dishonesty and Testing: How Student Beliefs and Test Settings Impact Decisions to Cheat in the Journal of the National College Testing Association 2020/Volume 4/Issue 1, the study’s authors quoted some of the 734 students surveyed as stating,

 “In our society today, grades are more important than knowledge.
 We all must compete with this so in order to keep up, most resort to cheating.”